liquity/bold/README.md

 Ordinarily, on active branches, the last Trove in the system can not be closed.
 This is to ensure there is always a final recipient active Trove available to receive redistributions.
 The owner of the last Trove is free to repay debt down to the minimum level, and the Trove can still be redeemed down to 0 debt (and thus become a zombie Trove), as usual.

-On shutdown branches, the last Trove _ca_ be closed by its owner - since the priority on a shutdown branch is to clear all debt and remove collateral ASAP.
+On shutdown branches, the last Trove _can_ be closed by its owner - since the priority on a shutdown branch is to clear all debt and remove collateral ASAP.

  ### Urgent redemptions